A differential approach to Ax-Schanuel, I: Differential equations and covering maps

-Using \cite[Proposition 7.14]{Helgason} it follows that the compact dual, $X=\mathbb{CP}_n$, of $\m B^n$ can be written as a quotient $G/B$ for some algebraic subgroup $B$ of $G$.
-If we let $\Gamma \subset G$ be a lattice and let $Y$ be the quotient $\Gamma \backslash \m B^n$, then the quotient map $\upsilon:\m B^n\rightarrow Y$ is a covering map.
+If we let $\Gamma \subset G(\mathbb R)$ be a lattice and let $Y$ be the quotient $\Gamma \backslash \m B^n$, then the quotient map $\upsilon:\m B^n\rightarrow Y$ is a covering map.
 From \cite[Theorem 3.4.5]{BUball}, we have that $\upsilon$ is definable in $\m R_{an,exp}$ on some fundamental domain.
-Hence, once again, the uniformizer $\upsilon$ is a solution to a $(G, G/B)$-structure on $Y$ as defined above.
+Hence, once again, the uniformizer $\upsilon$ is a solution to a $(G(\mathbb C), G(\mathbb C)/B)$-structure on $Y$ as defined above.
 Note that by results of Mok \cite{MokB}, the quotient $Y$ has the structure of a quasi-projective algebraic variety.
 In this setting, Baldi and Ullmo \cite[Theorem 1.22]{BUball} established the Ax-Schanuel conjecture:

 \begin{thm} Let $W \subset \m B^n \times Y$ and $D$ be the graph of the quotient map.
 Let $U$ be an irreducible component of $ W \cap D$ such that $\codim U < \codim W + \codim D$ or equivalently $\dim W < \dim U + \dim Y.$ If the projection from $U$ to $Y$ is positive dimensional, then it is contained in a strict totally geodesic subvariety of $Y$. \end{thm} Theorem \ref{BUAS} generalizes the earlier non-arithmetic Ax-Lindemann-Weierstrass theorem of Mok \cite{MokALW}.
 In the setting of this subsection, by Corollary 5.6.2 of \cite{BUball}, the totally geodesic subvarieties are precisely the bi-algebraic subvarieties for the map $\upsilon.$ Keeping in mind this connection will be essential later for observing applications of our results which generalize the Ax-Schanuel result of \cite{BUball}.
 There are also similar results of \cite{bader} (stated in terms of geodesic subvarieties) for $\Gamma \leq SO(n,1)$, another setting to which our results would likely apply\footnote{One would simply have to establish that the uniformizers are o-minimally definable.}.